Why Is It Hard to Connect With My Mother?

 difficulty relaxing into connection

-The body often continues responding to early emotional experiences long after childhood ends.
-Many people continue longing for connection while remaining emotionally organized around self-protection.
+The body often continues responding to early experiences long after childhood ends.
+Many adults continue longing for connection while remaining organized around self-protection.

 Repeating Relationship Patterns